 (MVM) with 100% of the Daily Value (DV) for most vitamins and essential minerals, keeping the following recommendations in mind:

 - Vitamin A: Look for an MVM containing no more than 2,500 IU (750 mcg) of vitamin A, unless any extra amount is in the form of beta-carotene.
 Smokers should not take supplemental beta-carotene.

 More on vitamin A

 Aim for a daily intake of at least 400 mg.
 Five servings of fruit and vegetables provide about 200 mg.
-A 250-mg supplement taken twice daily will ensure near-maximal plasma concentrations.
+A 250-mg supplement taken twice daily will ensure near-maximal plasma concentration.
 More on vitamin C

 More on calcium

 More on magnesium

 - Fish Oil: If you don't regularly consume fish, consider taking a two-gram fish oil supplement several times a week.
 If you are prone to bleeding or take anticoagulant drugs, consult your physician.
 More on omega-3 fats

 - Lipoic Acid and L-Carnitine: